Art Institute of California – San Diego

 The Art Institute of California – San Diego was a for-profit art school in San Diego, California.
 It was briefly operated as a non-profit institution before it closed in 2019.
 The school was one of a number of Art Institutes, a franchise of for-profit art colleges with many branches in North America, owned and operated by Education Management Corporation.
-EDMC owned the college from 2000 until 2017, when, facing significant financial problems and declining enrollment, the company sold the Art Institute of California – San Diego, along with 30 other Art Institute schools, to Dream Center Education, a Los Angeles-based Pentecostal organization.
+EDMC owned the college from 2000 until 2017, when, facing significant financial problems and declining enrollment, the company sold the Art Institute of California – San Diego, along with 30 other Art Institute schools, to Dream Center Education, a Los Angeles–based Pentecostal organization.
 Dream Center permanently closed the San Diego campus location on March 8, 2019.

-History

-1981: La Jolla Academy of Advertising Arts (LJAAA), later known as The Advertising Arts College (TAAC), created a new school based on the realization that most traditional college advertising or design graduates were not prepared to go to work.
-These graduates had acquired theoretical knowledge, but had little ability to perform hands-on tasks.

-1986: The school became an accredited member of the Accrediting Commission for Career Schools and Colleges of Technology (ACCSCT).

-1987: The school received approval to offer associate's and bachelor's degrees from ACCSCT and BPPVE.

-2000: The Advertising Arts College (TAAC) sold to the Art Institutes system of schools located throughout North America and became known as The Art Institute of California – San Diego.